 A visit is well worth the effort, not only for the roman ruins, but also for the scenery in the surrounding Bekaa valley.
 Unfortunately it is also a Hezbollah stronghold and close to the border with Syria and therefore you should inform about the security situation at the moment.
 Read more about my visit and how to get to Baalbek here.

 Logistics: From Beirut’s Cola intersection there are frequent buses to Baalbek (2-3 hours)

-The Qadisha valley was definitely a highlight of my trip.
+The Qadisha valley was another highlight of my time backpacking Lebanon.
 A beautiful gorge valley scattered with Maronite villages, monasteries and cave churches with stunning views on the surrounding mountains.
 Actually this was the only place where I felt a daytrip was not enough.

 Bcharré, the main town in the Qadisha valley is a charming place from where you can do several treks to explore christian churches and monasteries in the valley below.
 Bcharré was also the home of famous poet Khalil Gibran.
 We visited the small museum dedicated to him.